SynEdgy/synedgy.com/docs/README.md

-There is no guarantee that we will reach the desired state (beyond what's written within the script), and that the prerequisities are met before we can apply those changes (again, except what's within the script).
+There is no guarantee that we will reach the desired state (beyond what's written within the script), and that the prerequisites are met before we can apply those changes (again, except what's within the script).
 Once an imperative transform has been applied, we don't know what happens if we try to apply the same transform again.